ongbt/ETL/README.md

     first:  True | False
 ```
 #### Parameters:
+- column: str - The column name to split.
-- separator: separator text
+- separator: str - The separator to split the values.
-- first: spilt at the first occurrence of the separator in the text?
-If false, it will split at the last occurrence
+- first: bool (optional) - Indicates whether to split from the first occurrence of the separator.
+Default is True.

 #### Example:
 ```
 - split_pair: